 Web Tags are crazy cool and super useful when designing your own website!
 Learn how to create your very own custom tags using Photoshop CS5 and a combination of Shape Layers and Layer Styles in this quick and easy tutorial!

 These tags can be used in your current of future websites, and can be customized to your liking.
-If you’re looking for templates, check out these responsive web templates.
-Templates can not only give you inspiration, but a head start on your design, as well!

 [youtube id="4ZeoRgVfvh0" width="700" height="420"]

 Create a new Photoshop document sized 1280px by 720px.
 Simply darken the gray background a little bit or drop in a nicer background.

 Grab your Rounded Rectangle Tool (U) and set the corner radius to 2px and also set it to draw a Shape Layer as I have done.
 Drag out a nice little shape in the middle of your document.

 Grab your Rectangle Tool (U) and press your minus (-) button.
 Make sure you have selected the Vector Mask and drag out a small square just like I have.